ramzanbhutto/crun/README.md

 ## Status

-Working: namespaces, mount isolation, cgroup v2.
+Completed: namespaces, mount isolation, cgroup v2.

-Not yet: capabilities, user namespaces(`-u` flag in this version parses, but does nothing, as I have not added user namespaces yet), networking, socketpair handshake between parent/child.
+Plans: capabilities, user namespaces (`-u` flag in this version parses, but does nothing, as I have not added user namespaces yet) , networking, socketpair handshake between parent/child.

 This is a learning project, not something you should run in production.
 Expect sharp edges.